 Now, Susurro has made the pages of Forbes Magazine for conveying “values of uncompromising quality and workmanship,” while being celebrated by former British Prime Minister Teresa May for their “beautiful” designs.

 Susurro, after being inspired to create a new standard and unique approach to accessorizing the modern woman.
 The brand is now at the forefront of digital brand innovation with upcoming site enhancements that include creating made-to-order products, and highly personalized services.
 As a global online presence, Susurro caters to clients worldwide and indeed places diversity at its company’s forefront.
-As the business boomed, Melissa and Maggie started to split their time between living in London, the USA, and South Africa.
+When the business boomed Melissa and Maggie began to split their time between London, the USA, and South Africa.
 They now have one physical location and will soon be expanding across the continent in Nigeria and Ghana.
 As their brand rises progressively high, Melissa and Maggie are also using their platforms to empower the next generation of creatives through their movement, “One Day, I Will.” it supports underprivileged children in exploring their dreams and talent.
-In partnership with Susurro, One Day, I Will sponsor several children in countries with low economic opportunities to finance their education and extra-curricular endeavours every year.
+In partnership with Susurro, One Day, I Will sponsor several children in countries with low economic opportunities to finance their education and extra-curricular endeavors every year.

 We at British Thoughts were so fortunate to sit down with the enigmatic Lima Sisters as they shared their first fashion memories, inspiration, and where they see the future of fashion going.

 Every girl has a remarkable memory of them trying on their mum’s lipsticks or makeup while growing up.
 What were your memories, and how did that influence your fashion sense?